 As a channel to further enhance communications, the Company will disseminate announcements, corporate notice, and other financial and non-financial information through the Company's website in a timely manner.
-During the year ended 30 June 2020, no amendment was made to the memorandum and articles of association of the Company.
+During the year ended 30 June 2021, no amendment was made to the memorandum and articles of association of the Company, and the latest version of which is available on the websites of the Company and HKEx.